Overview

 I’m open to feedback and if by any chance, this plugin gets popular, I’m looking forward to making it better.

-If you, by any chance are a current or aspiring Technical Artist who is interested in automating even more and making great Unreal tools, I would love to advertise my Unreal Engine 5 Python Automation Course.
+If you, by any chance are a current or aspiring Technical Artist who is interested in automating even more and making great Unreal tools, I would love to advertise my courses on:

 For those who prefer free content, I also have a YouTube Channel which I’m trying to fill with Unreal tutorials.